yugr/mgt-notes/PAPERS.md

   * background (5W)
   * problem which authors were solving
   * challenges that they had to overcome
-  * important implementation details (useful insights, methods, etc.)
+  * important implementation details (useful insights, methods, design decisions, etc.)
+    - do not expect to find complete solution for your problems
   * results
   * limitations
   * relevance to team directions